 Information-intensive work and its effect on people

 Avoiding negative or impairing consequences of mental workload is a precondition for the health of employees.
-For this purpose, it is necessary to know how high workload caused by mental work actually is.
+For this purpose, it is necessary to know how high the strain caused by work actually is.
 The aim of our research is to measure mental workload over time and evaluate it in order to detect workload peaks.

 There are various methods available for measuring mental workload.

 The methods for determining mental workload can be divided roughly into two categories: subjective and objective evaluation methods.
-In subjective evaluation methods, questionnaires are used to register the experienced workload.
-For the objective determination of mental workload, behavioural data and physiological parameters can be gathered and analysed.
+In subjective evaluation methods, questionnaires register the experienced workload, whereas the objective determination of mental workload is based on behavioural data and physiological parameters.

-Our examinations took place in the shielded laboratory of the Federal Institute for Occupational Safety and Health in Berlin.
-The 57 subjects who took part in the examination worked on cognitive tasks of varying complexity.
-Their brain activity was recorded while they were doing this.
+Our examinations took place in the shielded laboratory of the Federal Institute for Occupational Safety and Health (BAuA) in Berlin.
+The 57 subjects who took part in the examination worked on cognitive tasks of varying complexity during which their brain activity was recorded.

-Measuring mental workload with the help of the EEG presupposes interference-free recording.
-Good signal quality is only possible in this way.
-Furthermore, it is also important to use user-friendly EEG measuring systems.
-For this purpose, marketable devices must be tested with regard to usability, user-friendliness and acceptance.
+Measuring mental workload with the help of the EEG presupposes interference-free recording to ensure good signal quality.
+Furthermore, it is important to utilise user-friendly EEG measuring systems.
+This requires the testing of marketable devices with regard to usability, user-friendliness and acceptance.

-Within the framework of a research project, the BAuA is testing seven EEG recording systems that are currently available on the market.
+As part of the research project, BAuA is testing seven EEG recording systems currently available on the market.

-Another important criterion is the design of the EEG headsets, i.e. their ability to adapt to different head shapes to assure a good contact of the electrodes with the surface of the head.
+Another important criterion is the design of the EEG headsets, i.e. their ability to adapt to different head shapes to assure a good contact of the electrodes with the head surface.
 This is necessary to derive the EEG with as few artefacts as possible.

-The aim of the examinations is to identify EEG recording systems that affect the user least of all.
-This ensures a good quality of the results due to fewer secondary effects during EEG recording.
+The aim of the examinations is to identify EEG recording systems that affect the user the least and to ensure good quality of the results due to fewer secondary effects during EEG recording.

-Validation of the method for determining mental workload is carried out in cooperation with the Department for Controller Assistance at the Institute of Flight Guidance, DLR Braunschweig.
+The validation of the method for determining mental workload is carried out in cooperation with the Department for Controller Assistance at the Institute of Flight Guidance, German Aerospace Center, (Deutsches Zentrum für Luft- und Raumfahrt, DLR) Braunschweig.
 In an interactive simulation, this project focuses on arrival management, that is, on approach control.
 Approach controllers are responsible for pilots keeping to the stipulated flight altitudes.
 They are also responsible for aircrafts starting to land at a suitable rate.

-To which extent the method developed by the BAuA for continuous mental workload registration can differentiate reliably between different simulated stress level conditions must be checked.
+To which extent the method for continuous mental workload registration developed by BAuA can differentiate reliably between different simulated stress level conditions needs to be examined.
 Researchers use already known rules and regulations for air traffic controllers to simulate stress situations at different levels realistically.

-For practical use, it must be shown that the new method can differentiate among the different workload states reliably and correctly.
-This method’s test is carried out at the German Aerospace Centre (DLR) in Braunschweig.
+For practical use, it must be shown that the new method can differentiate among the various workload states reliably and correctly.
+The respective test is carried out at the German Aerospace Centre (DLR) in Braunschweig.

-In the long term, the method is to be employed to record mental workload continuously during information-intensive work conditions.
+In the long run, the method is to be employed to continuously record mental workload in information-intensive work activities.